chubbymaggie/ktest/README.md

 ## Getting Started

-KTest consists of fuzzer coverage and speed benchmarking test functions gatherd from LLVM project, [CHStone](http://www.ertl.jp/chstone/) and other places. checkout TestEntries in [test.c](test.c) for more information.
+KTest consists of fuzzer coverage and speed benchmarking test functions gatherd from LLVM project, [CHStone](http://www.ertl.jp/chstone/) and other places. checkout TestEntries in [tests.c](tests.c) for more information.

 ## Built With